Redskins to have ‘thorough review’ of name amid race debate

-WASHINGTON (AP)The Washington Redskins began a “thorough review” of their nickname Friday, a significant step toward moving on from what experts and advocates call a “dictionary-defined racial slur.”
+WASHINGTON (AP)The Washington Redskins began a “thorough review” of their name Friday, a significant step toward moving on from what experts and advocates call a “dictionary-defined racial slur.”

 Even though owner Dan Snyder had shown no willingness to change the name since buying the team in 1999, the recent national conversation on race has